 Already holding bachelor’s degrees in both Economics and History, Joe entered the University of Denver’s Sturm College of Law in 2001, while he continued to serve in the state legislature.
 He graduated with his Juris Doctorate after interning both with the Jefferson County District Attorney’s Office and in private practice.

-Joe joined the legal firm Benson Case in 2006, and as the firm evolved he has now become a partner in Evans Case LLP.
+Joe joined Benson & Case in 2006.
+In January 2013, the firm evolved into Evans Case, LLP, at which time Joe became a partner.
+As his career further evolved, he made the decision to separate his practice from Evans Case.
 He is licensed to practice law through both the Colorado and Wyoming State Bar Associations.
-He has been active and practicing in real estate law, with nearly a decade of experience under his belt.
+He has been active and practicing real estate law, in addition to litigating other complex legal matters.
+He has well over a decade of experience under his belt.

-When he is not working at the law on behalf of his clients, Joe gives himself equally wholly to his family and the outdoor life he loves.
-Father to two boys, and now a grandfather as well, Joe enjoys outdoor sports, hunting, and fishing.
+When he is not working at the law on behalf of his clients, Joe devotes his attention to his family.
+Joe and his wife of over 40 years are parents to two sons, and now grandparents as well.
+Joe enjoys outdoor sports, hunting, camping and fishing.